 Other Factors to Consider

-Often, a wedding cake may serve as the main feature of a dessert table.
-But with the addition of a variety of treats such as cookies, brownies, cupcakes, and even candy, you may not need as much cake.
+While a wedding cake may serve as the main feature of a dessert table, the addition of other treats, such as cookies, brownies, cupcakes, and even candy, may decrease the amount of cake you actually need.
 Consider offering enough total dessert servings for all guests to enjoy one and a half items, whether it’s a slice of cake, a cookie, or a brownie.

 Saving the Top Tier

-If you’re planning a wedding weekend, you may need to factor in more cake.
-An additional tier of cake can be added to allow for plenty of leftovers to enjoy at a following-day celebration.
+If you’re planning a full weekend, you may need to factor in more dessert.
+An additional wedding cake tier can be added to allow for plenty of leftovers for guests to enjoy at a following-day celebration.